 A palliative care specialist works with your doctor and a team of chaplains, counselors, nurses and other professionals to create an individualized plan to reduce signs and symptoms you experience during your treatment.
 This can make it more likely that you'll complete your treatment and maintain a quality of life that allows you to continue doing things that are important to you.

-Recent data shows that for people with certain types of cancer, early use of palliative care services not only makes them feel better, but also helps them live longer when compared with people who get standard treatment only.
+Recent data show that for people with certain types of cancer, early use of palliative care services not only makes them feel better but also helps them live longer when compared with people who get standard treatment only.

-- Bruera E, et al. Overview of managing common non-pain symptoms in palliative care. http://www.uptodate.com/home.
-Accessed Sept.
-7, 2013.
+- Bruera E. Overview of managing common non-pain symptoms in palliative care. http://www.uptodate.com/home.
+Accessed Oct.
+3, 2016.

-- Okon TR, et al. Overview of comprehensive patient assessment in palliative care. http://www.uptodate.com/home.
-Accessed Sept.
-7, 2013.
+- Okon TR.
+Overview of comprehensive patient assessment in palliative care. http://www.uptodate.com/home.
+Accessed Oct.
+3, 2016.

-- Temel JS, et al. Early palliative care for patients with metastatic non-small-cell lung cancer.
-The New England Journal of Medicine.
-2010;363:733.
+- Temel JS, et al. Early palliative care for patients with metastatic non–small-cell lung cancer.
+New England Journal of Medicine.
+2010; 363:733.